This Stupid World: Reception

-For Gigwise, Charlotte Grimwade gave This Stupid World eight out of 10 stars for an album that "allow[s] anxiety, acceptance and existentialism to battle it out" that has an "unsettling sense of impending doom" paired with "reassuring vocals and... lighter tracks... that captures abrasive uncertainty and soothing acceptance perfectly".
-For The Arts Desk, Guy Oddy gave This Stupid World three out of five stars for including "mellow and woozy shades" alongside "psychedelic vibes".
-Calling this album "gorgeously untethered", Ed Power of The Irish Examiner rated This Stupid World four out of five stars.
-Another eight out of 10 came from Benjamin Graye of Clash, writing that this release is "very much in the mould of a classic Yo La Tengo album", but they "bring more than enough energy, variety and tallent to create wonderful new songs that all sit comfortably inside this little world whilst still sounding as vibrant and into it as they did 30 years ago".
-Michael Hahn of The Guardian rated this four out of five stars, naming it "a quintessential YLT album", emphasizing the subtle interplay between sounds and moods that is created between Hubley and Ira Kaplan.
-Sister publication The Observer gave the same score, with critic Phil Mongredien praising the mix of playful, absurdist lyrics alongside serious and introspective ones.
-Writing for The Daily Telegraph, Cat Woods gives another four out of five stars, assessing that the band "sound as fresh and relevant now as they ever have".
-The Evening Standard's David Smyth rated this album three out of five stars, cautioning new listeners "if you’re not already invested in the band this could all come across as a shade intimidating, if it wasn’t for a couple of truly beautiful compositions" and concluding that "marvellous things can still happen" with this seasoned musical group.
+For Gigwise, Charlotte Grimwade gave This Stupid World 8 out of 10 stars, stating that the album "allow[s] anxiety, acceptance and existentialism to battle it out", and has an "unsettling sense of impending doom" paired with "reassuring vocals and ... lighter tracks ... that captures abrasive uncertainty and soothing acceptance perfectly".
+For The Arts Desk, Guy Oddy gave This Stupid World a 3 out of 5 stars for including "mellow and woozy shades" alongside "psychedelic vibes".
+Calling this album "gorgeously untethered", Ed Power of The Irish Examiner rated This Stupid World a 4 out of 5 stars.
+Another 8 out of 10 rating came from Benjamin Graye of Clash, writing that this release is "very much in the mould of a classic Yo La Tengo album", but that they "bring more than enough energy, variety and tallent to create wonderful new songs that all sit comfortably inside this little world whilst still sounding as vibrant and into it as they did 30 years ago".
+Michael Hahn of The Guardian rated the album a 4 out of 5 stars, naming it "a quintessential YLT album", emphasizing the subtle interplay between sounds and moods that is created between Hubley and Ira Kaplan.
+The Observer gave the same score, with critic Phil Mongredien praising the mix of playful, absurdist lyrics alongside serious and introspective ones.
+Writing for The Daily Telegraph, Cat Woods gives another 4 out of 5 stars, assessing that the band "sound[s] as fresh and relevant now as they ever have".
+The Evening Standard's David Smyth rated this album a 3 out of 5 stars, cautioning new listeners, "if you’re not already invested in the band this could all come across as a shade intimidating, if it wasn’t for a couple of truly beautiful compositions" and concluding that "marvellous things can still happen" with this seasoned musical group.
 The British Ticketmaster named this the album of the week, with critic Mark Grassick characterizing this release as "capturing the magic of three kindred spirits playing in the moment", noting that the music never gets boring as "Yo La Tengo’s technique has captured so many spontaneous rehearsal room moments that usually vanish into the ether".
-In The Scotsman, Fiona Shepherd gave this album three out of five stars, calling the music "psychedelic garage rock territory, carving meditative, timeless reflections from sprawling live jams".
+In The Scotsman, Fiona Shepherd gave this album a 3 out of 5 stars, calling the music "psychedelic garage rock territory, carving meditative, timeless reflections from sprawling live jams".